skafos/TuriActivityClassifier/README.md

 - If your app doesn't already collect motion data, check out [this app](https://itunes.apple.com/us/app/sensor-kinetics/id579040333?mt=8) that allows you to mess around with the gyroscope and accelerometer on your iPhone.

 ## How do I integrate my own data?
 - In Viktor Malyi's article mentioned above, he uploaded his own running and walking data to Kaggle.
-If we were to incorporate that into our training model, we could change the code to do look like the following.
-He collected data at 50Hz.
-"After experimenting with several values I identified 50Hz as an optimal sensor update frequency for the type of activities I was going to record."

-- To see how we took Viktor's data and formatted it such that TuriCreate could train a model over his data, check out the Activity_Data_Integration_Example.ipynb notebook.
+- To see how we took Viktor's data and formatted it such that TuriCreate could train a model over his data, check out this repo's [Activity_Data_Integration_Example.ipynb](https://github.com/griffinwalkerMM/TuriActivityClassifier/blob/master/Activity_Data_Integration_Example.ipynb) notebook.

 ### To try this out:
   - Fork this repo